Today I am going to share my PMI-RMP lessons learned. I hope this information will help you with your own preparations.

 I passed my PMI-RMP exam on April 9, 2012, about a year and a half after earning my PMP credential.

 I had decided to rest and celebrate for a few days after becoming a PMP, and then I became busy with my daily schedule.
 However, I always attended the local PMI chapter meetings.
-They gave me new insights on risk management and my interest in the area was steadily growing.
+They gave me new insights into risk management and my interest in the area was steadily growing.
 So, I took it upon myself to apply for the PMI-RMP certification exam, and I began gathering information.

 After equipping myself with all the knowledge I could get my hands on, I made a list of all the resources for my exam preparation.
-I also reviewed the lessons learned from a few PMI-RMP certification holders to get clearer picture of the exam and the resources they used.
+I also reviewed the lessons learned from a few PMI-RMP certification holders to get a clearer picture of the exam and the resources they used.

 Finding these lessons learned was actually very difficult, as there are very few RMP professionals and fewer still who care to post their experiences.